Scenario 1: Your girlfriend has abandoned you. You want her to come back, and you text her to please return.

 This is how a typical cart recovery email looks like:

-But there is a catch when it comes to incentivizing abandoners to make the purchase offering a discount via email.
+But there is a catch when it comes to incentivizing abandoners to purchase by offering a discount via email.

-Forbes lists this trick at number 2 in the 10 sneaky online shopping tricks for scoring major discounts.
+Forbes lists this trick as number 2 in the 10 sneaky online shopping tricks for scoring major discounts.